Haitian diaspora: Miami

 Irrespective of the presence of middle-class Haitians, Miami is considered the city that received (and continues to receive) the largest segment of lower-class Haitians, consisting of poor peasants from andeyò (countryside) and urban dwellers.
 Many of these Haitians found new lives in the Edison/Little River section of Miami, one of the oldest neighborhoods in the city.
 Soon after, this area became known as Little Haiti, and is now one of the most recognizable Haitian communities in the United States.
 From north to south, Little Haiti extends from 84th Street to 36th Street; from west to east, it is ten blocks wide, stretching from 6th Ave, NW to 4th Ave, NE.
 It is crossed by two major north-south axes: Miami Avenue and Second Avenue NE renamed Avenue Morrisseau-Leroy after the revered Haitian writer who championed the cause of (Haitian) Creole in literature, and who spent the later years of his life in Miami until his death in the late summer of 1998.
 The main thoroughfares that cross east/west are 36th, 54th, 62nd, and 79th Streets.
 Estimates of the population of Little Haiti vary from 40,000 to 55,000.
 Little Haiti is also considered one of the poorest areas of Miami-Dade County.
 The following figures were released by the Edison/Little River Neighborhood Planning Program (1994–96): The per capita income is $5,693, the median household income is $14,142, and close to half the population lives below poverty level.
 City government efforts are currently underway to revitalize the neighborhood, by creating long-term economic development, and improving housing and infrastructure.
 The City of Miami has established in Little Haiti a neighborhood service center (along with others throughout the metropolitan area), known as Neighborhood Enhancement Teams (NET) to address the social problems of the community.

 Most of the Haitian businesses in Little Haiti are found along the major arterials mentioned above; like those of New York, they are unmistakably Haitian with names such as Bèl Fouchèt, Piman Bouk, Les Cousins, Libreri Mapou and Cayard Market.
 They include restaurants, grocery stores, dry cleaning establishments, tailor and shoe repair shops, shipping and money transfer companies, botanicas (shops that sell mostly religious/spiritual objects, including Vodou artifacts), among others.
 Little Haiti is the heart of the Haitian community of Miami.

-Delray Beach has become the US town with the largest percentage Haitian population in the United States.
-More than just sheer numbers, the Haitian community also grew geographically, economically and socially; extending itself while maintaining a relatively low profile in the community it has adopted as its own.
-This growth has paralleled the incredible economic turnaround of Delray Beach as a municipality.
-It represents the awakening of a community which for a long time has lived in the shadow of its larger neighbor in Miami.
-The impressive growth has also brought about some strains within the Haitian community and in the community's interactions with the other residents of Delray Beach.
+Delray Beach has one of the largest proportions of Haitian residents of any city in the United States.
+The Haitian community has grown geographically, economically, and socially over time, coinciding with broader economic development in Delray Beach as a municipality.
+This growth has also produced tensions both within the Haitian community and in its interactions with other residents of the city.